akhil1194/class/readme.md

 1893312 Nandakishore: Freedom, the only day for which many lives are burnt as candles to give endless light.
 1794994 krishna: live life as king size.
 1893373 sai krishna akula : all is well.
-1893373 sai krishna akula : all is well